KelvinLaw-jpg/PicoCTF_Write_Up/General_Skills/Static_aint_always_noise.md

 After dumping there are 2 .txt, one is all the strings and one with the assembly of the .text session.
 Just grep "pico" and you will find the flag

 ---
-Alternatively, doing it manually is also possible, there is a neat little tool call `strings` which we can use (also within the shell script)
+Alternatively, we can do it manually, there is a neat little tool call `strings` which we can use (also within the shell script)

 Just type `strings static` and it will show all the strings in this binary. to show strings with `objdumb`, we can also use `objdumb -s static`, and pipe it to grep "pico"